hmc-cs-rpan/70Hw10/README.md

 # Overview

-In this assignment, we are implementing a randomized binary search tree entirely from scratch.
+In this assignment, we are implementing a randomized binary search tree.